 - Appointments available quickly and easily at physician-friendly times

-- Locally selected psychiatrists and psychologists experienced with caring for healthcare professionals
+- Locally selected clinicians experienced with caring for healthcare professionals

 - Minimal record keeping